jmartinezl/easy_mysql_cli_aws_secrets_connection/README.md

-# easy_mysql_cli_aws_secrets_manager
+# Easy mysql cli connection using aws secrets manager

-An easy bash script to connect to mysql using a aws secrets manager; it work for any red hat distro but it can be easily adapted to any distro
+An easy bash script to connect to mysql using a aws secrets manager; it work for any red hat distro but it can be easily be adapted to any distro

 In order to get this script working please verify the next: